bluecmd/fortigate_exporter/CONTRIBUTING.md

 New metrics name should follow the [Prometheus naming guidelines](https://prometheus.io/docs/practices/naming/) and [Prometheus implementation guidelines](https://prometheus.io/docs/practices/instrumentation/#things-to-watch-out-for)

+**NEVER** change the metric format in a backwards incompatible way (e.g. rename metrics, remove labels) if the metric has been merged to main.
+Once a metric has been merged to main, it will stay there unless some extraordinary happens and we need to remove it.
+Our users rely on that the metrics remain stable, so we strive to keep it that way.
+If we need to drop metrics or do larger refactors those should be queued to the next major version bump (i.e. v2.0.0 or equivalent).

 Category name used to include/exclude probes in the exporter configuration file should, as much as possible, follow those rules:
 - By default, probe category name should be derived from the API URL path following the `api/v2/monitor` part (ex: `api/v2/monitor/user/fsso` become `User/Fsso`)
 - A probe category name should never be a subpart of another probe category name, in order to keep inclusion/exclusion declaration simple and usable.